callumevans/fluid-http/README.md

 ## Familiar

-FluidHttp is heavily inspired by [RestSharp](https://github.com/restsharp/RestSharp) and offers a similar API that's _super_ easy to jump into.
+FluidHttp is a .NET HTTP client library heavily inspired by [RestSharp](https://github.com/restsharp/RestSharp) and offers a similar API that's _super_ easy to jump into.

 ```csharp
 var client = new FluidClient("https://localhost.com/");